Funkenjaeger/fj-lcnc-cfg/README.md

 # fj-lcnc-cfg
 This is a snapshot of key configuration files for my personal LinuxCNC installation, which may serve as an example for others looking to integrate a similar machine and/or features.

-Presently I'm running a v2.9.0 RIP build.
+Presently I'm running LinuxCNC v2.9.4 installed from the official ISO.

 What's included:
 * Machine config files